Tutorial - Recording Computer Playback on Linux

 1. If not already installed, add PulseAudio Volume Control (pavucontrol) to your system.
 This is usually available in the distribution's repository.

-2. If not already visible, reveal the Device Toolbar with View > Toolbars and ensure Device Toolbar is checked "on".
+2. If not already visible, reveal the Audio Setup Toolbar with View > Toolbars and ensure Audio Setup Toolbar is checked "on".

 3. Ensure that PulseAudio is running.
-In Audacity's Device Toolbar, set the Host to ALSA and the recording device to pulse.
+In Audacity's Audio Setup Toolbar, set the Host to ALSA and the recording device to pulse.

 • On systems where PulseAudio is the default sound system the recording device may be set to default.

-• Audacity's playback device may be set to pulse or to any available audio interface.
+• Audacity's playback device may be set to pulse or to any available audio interface in Audio Setup Toolbar.

 4. Ensure that "Enable audible input monitoring" is not enabled in the Transport Menu then left-click on the Recording Meter to turn monitoring on.